WebAppDust/PHPCollection/Application/config/Routes/ReadMe.txt

 The fields host and executor is required even if the executor is human.
 The R. host can connected without protocols.
 Inclusive - script server.
+For code, - for logic source, execution controller is interpreter called by host by action.